 - Length of travel: 1+ years

-- Finances: They started their own a web programming company which the run completely online.
+- Finances: They started a web programming company that run entirely online.

-The burns family say that they are a pretty average family of four who decided they weren’t happy with their lives in suburban Australia.
-They were trying to juggle careers, maintain a house, pay the bills, have a social life on the weekends and most importantly, still finding time for to be with their children.
+The burns family says that they are a pretty average family of four who decided they weren’t happy with their lives in suburban Australia.
+They were trying to juggle careers, maintain a house, pay the bills, have a social life on the weekends and most importantly, still find time to be with their children.
 They decided they needed to do something different with their lives.

-The Burns didn’t have a huge savings so they opted to use the skills they had which was web programming and set up their own business online.
-Exactly two year after they decided to take action and pursue their dream of long term travel, they set up a house in Penang Malaysia to use as a base to travel the world from.
-They aim is to spend 6 months of the year in Malaysia and 6 months of the year travelling.
+The Burns didn’t have a huge savings, so they opted to use their web programming skills to set up a business online.
+Exactly two years after they decided to take action and pursue their dream of long-term travel, they set up a house in Penang, Malaysia, to use as a base to travel the world from.
+They aim to spend six months in Malaysia and six months of the year travelling.
 They also have a great site for other travelling families and couples to meet called Vagabond Family.
-I joined it myself and love connecting and reading about other families.
-It makes me feel less fringe and more normal.
+I joined it myself and loved connecting and reading about other families.

 - Number of kids: 1 (Under 10 Years old.)